tolewicz/Pewlett-Hackard-Analysis/README.md

 Creating and managing Data Basis

 ## Project Overview
-Create data basis that will help to image the number of people who will retire from PH and adjust the rester for mentor training
+Create data basis that will help to image the number of people who will retire from PH and adjust the roster for mentor training

 ## Resources
 -	Imput excell sheets with emplyees data